canitez01/shapley_decomposition/README.md

 # Shapley Decomposition

-This package consists of two applications of shapley values in descriptive analysis: 1) a generalized module for decomposing change over time with using shapley values[^1], initially influenced by the World Bank's Job Structure tool[^2] and 2) shapley_owen decomposition of R^2 (contribution of independent variables to a goodness of fit metric -R^2 in this case-) in linear regression models.
+This package consists of two applications of shapley values in descriptive analysis: 1) a generalized module for decomposing change over time, using shapley values[^1] (initially influenced by the World Bank's Job Structure tool[^2]) and 2) shapley_owen decomposition of R^2 (contribution of independent variables to a goodness of fit metric -R^2 in this case-) in linear regression models.

 Decomposition is used to understand the individual contributions of variables to their interaction/result (or change in interaction/result).
 Within the context of the first application of shapley method in poverty change decompositions, see [^3].